 After choosing the options mentioned above and clicking OK, a new dialogue will appear where you can title the exported file and set the folder on your hard drive where the file is going to be saved.

 Like we previously mentioned, it is possible to export MIDI clips as MIDI files in the SoundBridge: DAW.
-It is also possible to export MIDI clips as MIDI files.
 By clicking on the “Export MIDI Files” tab, we are entering another dialogue where you can choose which MIDI files from your project are going to be exported and where they are going to be saved.

 Import MIDI & Import Audio